occamai/scratchnets/models/llama3.1/README.md

 TODO:
+* yikes having trouble reproducing the exact "pirate" output...fix this!
 * clean up print statements in notebooks
 * implement sampling of softmax probabilites instead of argmax (like what transformer library does)
 * figure out the pytorch vs HF weights mismatch (it seems to also be affecting the output quality)